Rxnesh/pharma-rag-pipeline/README.md

-# pharma-rag-pipeline
-A RAG-based chatbot that classifies, indexes, and answers questions about bundled pharmaceutical documents using OCR, FAISS, and a locally-deployed open-source LLM.

 # Pharma RAG Pipeline

 A Retrieval-Augmented Generation (RAG) chatbot that classifies, indexes, and answers natural language questions about bundled pharmaceutical documents using OCR, FAISS, and a locally-deployed open-source LLM.